zfchenUnique/WSSTG/README.md

 # Weakly-Supervised Spatio-Temporally Grounding Natural Sentence in Video

 This repo contains the main baselines of VID-sentence dataset introduced in WSSTG.
-Please refer this repo and our paper for the information of VID-sentence dataset.
+Please refer our paper and the repo for the information of VID-sentence dataset.

 ### License

 WSSTG is released under the MIT License (refer to the LICENSE file for details).

 ### Citing WSSTG

 If you find this repo useful in your research, please consider citing:

     @inproceedings{chen2019weakly,